mfidino/autologistic_walkthrough/README.md

 This folder has all the R code to:

-1. generate simualtions, fit them, and plot out the results.
+1. Generate simulations, fit them, and plot out the results.
 2. Analyze the data from the opossum case study and plot out the results.
 3. Analyze the data from the woodpecker case study and plot out the results.